 When working with the Goddesses you may choose to purchase special clothing for performing rituals.
 Below are two of my favorite suppliers.
 Beware these cloths are so amazing you will want to wear them everyday.

 My favorite outfit in my wardrobe is a Venus skirt and butterfly top made by Chrysalis.
-I agree with the supplier’s description of their clothing that it "evokes feelings of well being, peace, and transformation, something every busy Goddess needs a little of!"
+I agree with the supplier’s description of their clothing that it is " designed as a loving celebration of women, our curves, our differences, our sacred forms."
+I have seen numerous people wearing this clothing over the years and it looks beautiful on all of them.
 The clothing is made from natural materials and the colours reflect all the beautiful shades of the chakras.
-The website address is
+Their website address is

 Whilst researching for this page I was also reminded of www.thegoddesswithin.nl a site set up by a mother and daughter in the Netherlands.
 I have come across this amazing range of clothing before and it is stunning.
 They were over in the UK for the Goddess Conference at Glastonbury in August.
 Check out the websites for local stockists in your area.